dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T979: Physical punishment teaches aggression as a conflict resolution.
+### T979: It models aggression as conflict resolution.

 |Support|
 |---|